kavia-common/it-inventory-management-portal-221582-221591/README.md

 The initial schema for these models is captured in:

 - `inventario_backend/api/migrations/0001_initial.py`
+- `inventario_backend/api/migrations/0002_userprofile.py`

-This migration is the single source of truth (together with the default Django auth/admin migrations) for the PostgreSQL schema.
+These migrations are the single source of truth (together with the default Django auth/admin migrations) for the PostgreSQL schema.
 To keep the database in sync:

 1. **Never** change the database schema manually with SQL.